MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-onprem-manage-oracle.md

    :::image type="content" source="media/service-gateway-onprem-manage-oracle/authentication-oracle.png" alt-text="Screenshot of filling in credentials and privacy level for the Oracle data source." :::

    If the creation succeeds, you see **Created \<Data source name>**.
-You can now use this data source for scheduled refresh or DirectQuery against the on-premises Oracle server.
+You can now use this data source for scheduled refresh or DirectQuery with the on-premises Oracle server.

    :::image type="content" source="media/service-gateway-onprem-manage-oracle/successful-data-source-oracle.png" alt-text=" Screenshot of successful creation for the Oracle data source." :::

 ## Use the data source

-After you create the data source, it's available to use with either DirectQuery connections or through scheduled refresh.
+After you create the data source, it's available to use with either DirectQuery or scheduled refresh.

 > [!IMPORTANT]
 > The server and database names must match between Power BI Desktop and the data source within the on-premises data gateway.